 - Modules that develop transferable skills, such as making presentations

+The Medical School’s PGTS provides you with considerable flexibility to choose modules according to your individual training needs.
 By choosing a mixture of these modules, you can put together a programme that is tailored to your individual needs, as agreed with your supervisor and thesis advisory panel.
-The Academic Lead for postgraduate training can also advise you about this.
+Our Academic Lead for Postgraduate Training can also help with your decision making.

-You may also be able to take accredited modules at other universities, or to include your own accredited prior learning.
-You should discuss these possibilities with your supervisor.
+You may also be able to take accredited modules at other universities, or to include your own accredited prior learning (known as ACP credits).
+You should discuss this with your supervisor.
 If you apply for accredited prior learning, we will consider whether to approve this.